spiohq/awesome-selling-partner-api/README.md

 ## Disclosure

 This list is maintained by [Spio](https://spiohq.com).
-Two entries are projects I am personally involved with: **Spio Smart Proxy** under [Proxies and Gateways](#proxies-and-gateways), and the **Spio Community** under [Communities](#communities).
-They appear here because the list would feel incomplete without them — Spio Smart Proxy is currently the only purpose-built open-source SP-API reverse proxy in the ecosystem, and there is no comparable independent developer community to point readers to.
+Two entries are projects we are involved with: **Spio Smart Proxy** under [Proxies and Gateways](#proxies-and-gateways), and the **Spio Community** under [Communities](#communities).
+They appear here because the list would feel incomplete without them.
+Spio Smart Proxy is currently the only purpose-built open-source SP-API reverse proxy in the ecosystem, and there is no comparable independent developer community to point readers to.
 Both follow the same inclusion criteria as every other entry, and contributors are welcome to PR for their removal if they no longer meet the bar.

 ## Contributing

 Contributions are welcome.
-Read the [contribution guidelines](contributing.md) first.
+Read the [contribution guidelines](CONTRIBUTING.md) first.
 The list explicitly prunes inactive libraries and seller-facing tooling — please review the criteria before submitting a PR.

 ---